moxli/junosconf/README.md

 Execute the script with either one of these arguments:
 If you want to use ip addresses add -i or --ip and if you want to use FQDN's add -f or --fqdn.

+You can also load a file containing a list of targets/hosts (each host must be in a new line).
+You need to make sure that these are working hosts because the script doesn't resolv the FQDNs or validates the IPs.

 After the first argument add a comma separated list (just more arguments) of either IP's or FQDN's.

 The rest should be pretty much self explanatory, but I will a more detailed README later.